JustinKim98/DoomAgent/README.md

     * We recommand using venv (virtual env) or conda environment for running, this, since running this application requires lots to install
     (Install requirements using requirements.txt file)
     * Running the models (Especially deathmatch and multi) requires more than 10GB of vram (if running on GPU) or more than 16GB of system ram (if running on CPU)
-    * If preparing the environment is difficult, you can watch the demo from the google drive, saved as `Example videos.zip`
+    * If preparing the environment is too difficult, you can watch the demo from the google drive, saved as `Example videos.zip`

 2. __Prepare the models__
     * Our models can be downloaded from [Google drive](https://drive.google.com/drive/folders/1njCoR8-XmdMKT8RKTulf9X1PKd-8AdAx?usp=sharing) as `.zip` file